I bet this headline did steal your attention. And I’m sure you will thank me after reading this article.

 If you don’t know who Chris Brogan is, then let me tell you:

-He is a New York Times best-selling author of eight books and a business advisor.
+He is a New York Times best-selling author of nine books and a business advisor.

 He has an active Twitter following with more than 300K followers.